Alousseyni/DwayaTech_project/README.md

 ## you may also need the database

 #note that : the other part is not include because we are planning to elaborate the mobile application
-## thanks for more information my email is follow:alousseyni.toure@gmail.com or ahmidouahiba@gmail.com or ismael.adjihaman@inttic.dz
+## thanks for more information our emails are follow:alousseyni.toure@gmail.com or ahmidouahiba@gmail.com or ismael.adjihaman@inttic.dz